 Help Them Fight…

 CaringBridge is a fantastic platform that helps you stay in touch with family and friends throughout an illness.
 They help you create your own free website to post updates for your entire group of supporters.
 You can post help and prayer requests, and your community can offer words of encouragement right on your website.
-Save yourself time and stress of keeping everyone informed through this easy to use and free web service.
+Save yourself time and stress of keeping everyone informed through this easy-to-use and free web service.

 Belong.life is a social network website and organizational tool for cancer patients who want to use technology to connect with health professionals and other patients.
 Here you can chat with doctors and nurses, discuss tips with other patients, and receive support from the online community.
 Their mobile app allows you to store and manage your documents for easy use at medical appointments.
 They also help match patients to clinical trials.

 Inspire.com has over 50 online communities, grouped by cancer types.
 Patients and families can connect with others for support, encouragement, and information.
 Community non-profit supporters, like the American Lung Association and the Ovarian Cancer Research Alliance, help moderate the communities to provide answers to members’ questions.
-This site is a valuable mix of social connection and information.
+This site is a valuable mix of social connections and information.

 Young adults with cancer are at risk of social isolation and depression.
 While their peers are growing, learning, and building lives, young adults with cancer are focused on an entirely different process.
 This website offers information and support for young adults in a community of people with similar problems.
 Straight-forward advice and sharing stories make this website invaluable for young adults with cancer.

 Cancer Support Community